Daniel-Liu-c0deb0t/Java-Fuzzy-Search/README.md

 A very standard implementation of the [KMP algorithm](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm).
 The runtime complexity is `O(n + m)` for a text of size `n` and a pattern of size `m`.

 ### Bitap fuzzy string search with the Hamming distance metric
 Implementation of the [Bitap algorithm](https://www.cs.helsinki.fi/u/tpkarkka/opetus/11s/spa/lecture04.pdf) for searching for matches that may contain substitutions between the pattern and the text.
-The runtime complexity is `O(n * (m / w))` for a text of size `n`, a pattern of size `m`, and a word size of `w`.
+The runtime complexity is `O(k * n * (m / w))` for a text of size `n`, a pattern of size `m`, a word size of `w`, and `k` edits allowed (should be small).
 It takes advantage of bit operations on short bit sets having essentially constant time.
 We use a Java `long` that is 63 bits (not using sign bit) as one word, and we partition the pattern into many chunks (words) for faster searching.

 #### Other features
 - Partial overlap between the text and the pattern